opentext/appworks-js/README.md

 var cache = new Appworks.AWCache(options);
 ````
+Please note that in the AppWorks Desktop environment persistent storage is always used.
 ###### setItem
 ````ts
 setItem(key: string, value: any)
 ````
-set an item in the cache. this method is synchronous.
+set an item in the cache. this method is asynchronous.

 parameters:
 - key: the key to store the item under